 - Mastectomy: It involves removing the entire breast.

-- Sentinel node biopsy: The surgeon will remove the lymph nodes that are the first to receive the lymph drainage from the tumour.
+- Sentinel node biopsy: The surgeon will remove the lymph nodes that are the first to receive the lymph drainage from a tumour.

 - Axillary lymph node dissection: If the sentinel lymph nodes are found to be affected by cancer, then additional lymph nodes may be removed.

-- Contralateral prophylactic mastectomy: The surgeon removes the healthy breat to minimize the risk of getting breast cancer again.
+- Contralateral prophylactic mastectomy: The surgeon removes the healthy breast to minimize the risk of getting breast cancer again.

 - Radiation Therapy: The patient is subjected to powerful bursts of radiation to kill the cancer cells.

-- Hormone Therapy: In this method, the body’s production of estrogen and progesterone hormones is blocked as these can stimulate the growth of the tumours.
+- Hormone Therapy: In this method, the body’s production of estrogen and progesterone hormones are blocked as these can stimulate the growth of the tumours.